What Causes Acne?

 Regular exercise is essential to a healthy lifestyle, and does have some positive benefits for skin health.
 As it lowers stress, you’ll lower your chance of cortisol-caused breakouts.
 Regular exercise boosts circulation and promotes the production of sweat, designed to help the body rid the body of impurities and toxins.

-Unfortunately, sometimes our workout routines can have a negative effect on our skin.
+Unfortunately, sometimes our workout routines can have a negative effect on our skin and be a cause of acne.
 One of the top perpetrators of gym-related skin conditions is dirty workout equipment.
 Whether it’s a yoga mat, weights, or handle bars on a cardio machine, shared gym equipment is filled with bacteria and dirt.
 When this comes into the contact with the skin and sits on the surface, it can cause skin irritation.
 If you don’t shower immediately after working out, the mixture of sweat, body oils, and bacteria can remain heavy on the surface of your skin, settling back into your pores and causing the onset of pimples.

 If you wear tight clothing when working out or don heavy equipment for sporting purposes, you may have experienced Acne Mechanica.
 This type of acne is prevalent among athletes, students, and soldiers, and is directly caused by excessive heat, pressure, and covered skin.
 It also may be triggered by consistent rubbing of different materials against the skin.
 This type of acne can be alleviated by changing out of sweaty gear and clothing and showering immediately after a workout.
 It’s also important to clean gear of acne bacteria and prevent friction by ensuring a comfortably tight fit.
 If you believe your acne flare up has been caused by a tight or heavy uniform, wearing a clean, cotton t-shirt underneath can help absorb the sweat and keep your skin protected.